 So, what is the role of the 3rd Line?

 Internal Audit is the 3rd line and its primary purpose is to provide independent assurance that risk is managed.
 It does this by evaluating the adequacy and effectiveness of the controls implemented by the 1st line and monitored by the 2nd line.
 It also assesses management's approach to maximising opportunities through the application of sound project and change management disciplines.

 Internal Audit may on occasion provide consulting services to the business on improving the effectiveness and efficiency of the control environment but must never take management responsibility for any part of the organisation other than its own function.

-It is Internal Audit's independence that distinguishes it from the 1st and 2nd Line of defence.
-The first two lines report, and are responsible to, the senior management of the organisation.
+It is Internal Audit's independence that distinguishes it from the 1st and 2nd Line.
+The first two lines report, and are responsible to the senior management of the organisation.
 In well governed organisations, Internal Audit has functional reporting lines to the Audit Committee and an administrative reporting line only to the CEO.
 This is designed to achieve assurance that is independent from management.

-The 3LOD model is generally a suitable model to adapt to most organisations.
+The Three Lines Model is generally a suitable model to adapt to most organisations.
 Whilst no model is perfect, it is generally well regarded and often referred to by professional organisations such as the Institute of Internal Auditors (IIA) and the Australian Prudential Regulatory Authority (APRA).

 My view is that the biggest opportunity lays not with theThree Lines Model itself, but rather with its application in businesses.
 Often, lots of effort and resources go into training and developing risk capability in the 2nd line and to a lesser degree in the 3rd line.